 2015-2016 SCHEDULE OF LECTURES CO-SPONSORED BY THE AIA PUGET SOUND SOCIETY AND THE UW AND UPS DEPARTMENTS OF CLASSICS

 In the weeks prior to each lecture, you will be able to find detailed lecture announcements, including information about dinner reservations, by clicking on the lecture title.

 The University of Washington is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education, and employment for individuals with disabilities.
 To request disability accommodation, contact the Disability Services Office at least ten days in advance at: 206-543-6450/V, 206-543-6452/TTY, 206-685-7264 (FAX), or email@example.com.

-Through the generosity of an anonymous donor, the Seattle Society of the AIA is privileged to have its own endowed lectureship, established in 1992 in honor of and inaugurated by Professor Brunilde S. Ridgway of Bryn Mawr College.
+Through the generosity of an anonymous donor, the Puget Sound Society of the AIA is privileged to have its own endowed lectureship, established in 1992 in honor of and inaugurated by Professor Brunilde S. Ridgway of Bryn Mawr College.
 The lectureship allows the society to invite a speaker of its choice each year.
 Click here for a list of previous Ridgway Lectures.